 The second competitor we looked at was rankpay.com (https://www.rankpay.com/pay-for-performance-seo/).
-This program is free to start and bases their pay on a tier like resultfirst but have more tiers (1-3, 4-6, 7-10, 11-20, 21-30).
+This program is free to start and bases their pay on a tier result first, but they have more tiers (1-3, 4-6, 7-10, 11-20, 21-30).
 The issues we see with this program are that positions 11-30 do not really provide much value and are exponentially easier to achieve.
-In addition, they charge for improved rankings on yahoo and bing which do not provide much value but will still trigger payments.
-Our concern in addition to the general concerns about paying for position is that looking at pricing of test keyword relative to projected real value makes the service very expensive.
-An easy to achieve long tail keyword with low traffic will still trigger fees.
+In addition, they charge for improved rankings on Yahoo and Bing, which do not provide much value but will still trigger payments.
+Our concern, in addition to the general concerns about paying for position, is that looking at the pricing of test keywords relative to projected real value makes the service very expensive.
+An easy-to-achieve long tail keyword with low traffic will still trigger fees.
 If a search gets 300 searches a month, 5% will click somewhere on page 2.
 If equally weighted, that means that 6 will visit your site.
 A search in that traffic range will cost between $66 and $123 if you are found on page 2.
 That is a cost of between $10 and $20/click.
-ROI would get better if you get into the top 3 (same search volume would mean 100 clicks for a cost of 2.37 per click), but liklihood of achieving a 1-3 position far less likely without significant investment of time and money.
-We cannot speak to the success of their program, but would predict most clients are paying on keywords ranking on the second and third page.
+ROI would get better if you get into the top 3 (same search volume would mean 100 clicks for a cost of 2.37 per click), but the likelihood of achieving a 1-3 position is far less likely without significant investment of time and money.
+We cannot speak to the success of their program but would predict most clients are paying on keywords ranking on the second and third page.

 FUNDAMENTALS OF SEO

-Performance based implies that payment is only made when a goal is met, however, this changes the economics of the business which we believe does a disservice to you the client.
-If compensation is only made after goals have been met, then the business is forced to rely on low to no cost tools and rely more heavily on larger quantities of clients, a smaller percentage achieving success, and longer contracts when success is achieved.
-In addition, it is common to setup easy to achieve goals that don’t necessarily provide noticeable benefit to the client.
-More importantly, I personally think that the relationship between actions and results is more ambiguous if you don’t use some of the more costly tools.
+Performance-based implies that payment is only made when a goal is met, however, this changes the economics of the business, which we believe does a disservice to you, the client.
+If compensation is only made after goals have been met, then the business is forced to rely on low- to no-cost tools and rely more heavily on larger quantities of clients, a smaller percentage achieving success, and longer contracts when success is achieved.
+In addition, it is common to set up easy to achieve goals that don’t necessarily provide noticeable benefit to the client.
+More importantly, we believe that the relationship between actions and results is more ambiguous if you don’t use some of the more costly tools.
 Consequently, we chose to share in the real cost of doing search engine optimization (SEO) with you allowing us to provide meaningful benefit to every client at a very low cost to start and shorter contract periods.